GTM Coupé: Design

 The Coupé is a mid-engined two-seater sports car designed to give outstanding performance for its time, and impeccable handling.
 The shape was inspired by the Ferrari Dino.
 The design is composed of two Mini front subframes, with traditional Mini rubber cone suspension, linked by a sheet steel semi-monocoque chassis.
 The chassis' deep centre tunnel backbone is supplemented by two generous sills.
 The car is mid-engined: the rear subframe contained the engine as in a Mini with the steering arms locked in position with adjustable rods and ball joints.
 This is held in place by a 1" square tubular space frame, all the way from the rear bulkhead.
 The front subframe carried the steering rack, fuel tank and radiator.
 Brakes and wheels remained as per the options available to the Mini, post April 1982 GTM Coupés being designed to allow fitment of 13" wheels.
 Mini or later Metro engines could be installed.

 Cox himself only built fifty-five cars.
-Howard Heerey's Midland Garage then took over, renaming the car simply GTM.
-Heerey kept developing the car, reaching a third variant by 1971 (referred to as 1–3, for "model 1, variation 3"), when about 170 kits had been manufactured.
+Howard Heerey acquired the rights to the car and renamed it GTM, while his father's Midland Garage took over production.
+Heerey kept developing the car, reaching a third variant, referred to as 1–3, for "model 1, variation 3", by 1971, when about 170 kits had been manufactured.
 This third model used the Mini's front bumper (earlier models had none) and the taillights of the Triumph Dolomite.
 The rear subframe was changed from a sheetmetal to a lighter and easier to manufacture spaceframe design, which also freed up space for the radiator to be fitted next to the engine rather than up front.
 The company also changed names again, to Howard Heerey Engineering Ltd. By 1972, Heerey had to close up shop and sold the jigs and moulds to HE Glass-Fibre of Hartlewood.
-They remained dormant until 1976 when KMB Autosports began manufacturing spare parts again, but no new cars were built until the parts and jigs were sold in April 1980 after a long period of negotiations.
-GTM Engineering (later GTM Cars) continued to build about 600 more Coupés in a number of iterations from 1980 until 1995, and updated the design in 1983.
+They remained dormant until 1976 when KMB Autosports began manufacturing spare parts again, but no new cars were built until the parts and jigs were sold in April 1980 after lengthy negotiations.
+GTM Engineering (later GTM Cars) built about 600 more Coupés in a number of iterations from 1980 until 1995, and updated the design in 1983.
 This was the fifth variation, which received a front-mounted Austin Allegro radiator to minimize earlier models perennial overheating problems.
 Peter Leslie's Primo Designs of Stoulton (Worcestershire) took over manufacture in 1996 and continued to build the design into the early 2000s, largely unchanged.

 As built by GTM Cars, the Coupé was available in several groups of "part packs" that were designed to allow each stage of the build to be purchased separately as they were undertaken, spreading the costs over a period.
 In 1985 a complete kit cost £2380.
 "Labour packs" were also available for customers that wished GTM to undertake specific stages in the construction.